 Pipeline requirements for Ultra Tasks

-1. One unconnected input view and one or more unconnected output views:
+• One or more unconnected output views

 • A FeedMaster is required in the Snaplex.

-• This setup differs from Triggered Tasks, which have one input and one output.
+Note: This setup differs from Triggered Tasks, which have one input and one output.

 • A FeedMaster is not required.

-• Usage: This design is often used in a listener-consumer construct.
-An Ultra pipeline with no unconnected views can continuously poll and consume documents from an endpoint without requiring a document feed from the FeedMaster.
+This design is often used in a listener-consumer construct.
+An Ultra Task with no unconnected views can continuously poll and consume documents from an endpoint without requiring a document feed from the FeedMaster.
+For example, a JMS-based polling Ultra Task pipeline might include a JMS Consumer Snap and a Snap that writes data to a destination, such as a File Write Snap.

 Ultra Tasks function similarly to web service requests and follow an HTTP response architecture.
 Consider the following guidelines when designing a pipeline to be called by an Ultra Task: